SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     ..
 See also <rdar://problem/27287369> Document @GKInspectable attribute which we will want to link to, once it's written.

+``inlinable``
+    Apply this attribute to a
+    function, method, computed property, subscript,
+    convenience initializer, or deinitializer declaration
+    to expose that declaration's implementation
+    as part of the module's public interface.

+    This attribute can't be applied
+    to ``fileprivate`` or ``private`` declaration
+    or to nested declarations.
+    Functions and closures that are defined inside a public inlinable function are implicitly inlinable.

 ``nonobjc``
     Apply this attribute to a
     method, property, subscript, or initializer declaration